 Okera manages data access and governance, not storage, per se.
 Yet as a matter of course, the platform does provide much of the functionality you may expect from conventional databases but is not found in Big Data infrastructure.
 Okera maintains a schema registry that maps datasources, objects, and fields similarly to some features of relational database management systems (RDBMSes).
 See Okera Catalog Overview for more.

 Articles in this section

-- Is there a way to not store passwords in the env.sh file?
+- Is there a way to remove plain-text passwords from the env.sh file?

 - How does Okera ensure container security?

 - Can the okera token specify more than one group?

 - Users facing token issue while spark-submit in cluster mode

 - Can an existing non-ODAS enabled EMR be upgraded in place to talk to an ODAS cluster?

 - Why do I need Okera?